TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/stable.rst

 Since Python 3.2, a subset of the API has been declared to guarantee a stable ABI.
 Extension modules wishing to use this API (called "limited API") need to define ``Py_LIMITED_API``.
-A number of interpreter details then become hidden from the extension module; in return, a module is built that works on any 3.x version (x>=2) without recompilation.
+A number of interpreter details then become hidden kutoka the extension module; in return, a module is built that works on any 3.x version (x>=2) without recompilation.

 In some cases, the stable ABI needs to be extended with new functions.